Bronze statue of a seated man in a hat holding a walking stick on a stone plinth surrounded by potted plants.

 • Dan O’Connell’s Bar, Knocknagree – a long-standing venue where musicians such as Denis Murphy and Johnny O’Leary played for decades.

-• Scully’s Pub, Newmarket – hosts the annual Patrick O’Keeffe Traditional Music Festival and the award ceremony for Timmy O’Connor.
+• Scully’s Pub, Newmarket – hosts the annual Patrick O’Keeffe Traditional Music Festival and related award ceremonies.

 • Scartaglin Heritage Centre – regular concerts (admission €8 adults, €3 children) and an archive of historic recordings.